 At output speeds less than half the maximum, torque remains constant at its maximum value, but power decreases in proportion to speed.
 The speed at point A is the critical speed and is determined by the dynamics of the HST’s components.
 Below critical speed, power decreases linearly (with constant torque) to zero at zero rpm.
 Above critical speed, torque decreases as speed increases, which provides constant power.

-The descriptions of closed-circuit hydrostatic transmissions in Figure 3 concentrate on parametric considerations only.
+The descriptions of closed-circuit hydrostatic transmissions in Fig. 3 concentrate on parametric considerations only.
 Additional functions must be provided to achieve a practical HST.

-Pump-end components - Consider, for example, a constant-torque HST - the type used most commonly - with a servo-controlled, variable-displacement pump driving a fixed-displacement motor, Figure 5A.
-Because this is a closed-circuit HST, slip flow accumulates in the pump and motor cases and is removed through a case drain line, Figure 5B.
+Pump-end components.
+Consider, for example, a constant-torque HST—the type used most commonly—with a servo-controlled, variable-displacement pump driving a fixed-displacement motor (Fig. 5a).
+Because this is a closed-circuit HST, slip flow accumulates in the pump and motor cases and is removed through a case drain line (Fig. 5b).
 The combined case drains flow to the reservoir through a heat exchanger.

 One of the most important components in a closed-circuit HST is a charge pump.
-The charge pump is usually an integral part of the main pump package but can also be an independent pump gang-mounted with the drive pumps it serves, Figure 6.
+The charge pump is usually an integral part of the main pump package, but can also be an independent pump gang-mounted with the drive pumps it serves.
 Whatever the arrangement, the charge pump performs two functions.
 First, it prevents cavitation of the main pump by replenishing the fluid lost by the closed system through pump and motor slip.
 It also provides pressurized fluid required by the variable-displacement control mechanism.

-Referring now to Figure 5C, low-pressure relief valve A on the discharge side of the charge pump sets control pressure.
+Referring now to Fig. 5c, low-pressure relief valve A on the discharge side of the charge pump sets control pressure.
 Although charge pressures vary from one pump manufacturer to another, they typically range between 250 and 300 psi.
 Back-to-back replenishing check valves B and C supply make-up fluid to the appropriate low-pressure line.

-Motor-end components - A typical, closed-circuit HST also requires cross-over relief valves D and E, Figure 5D.
+Motor-end components.
+A typical, closed-circuit HST also requires crossover relief valves D and E (Fig. 5d).
 These usually are integrated into the motor package.
-Two cross-over relief valves are installed to prevent excessive pressure from developing in either supply line due to shock-load feedback through the motor, an over-running load, or similar conditions.
+Two crossover relief valves are installed to prevent excessive pressure from developing in either supply line due to shock-load feedback through the motor, an overrunning load, or similar conditions.
 These valves limit pressure in either pressure supply line by routing high-pressure fluid to the low-pressure line.
 These relief valves perform the same function as a system relief valve in an open circuit.
 However, they are located at the fluid motor end because this is where overpressures originate in closed-circuit HSTs.